-First production completed by Shanghai-based shingle DC Pictures (and first feature for helmer/cowriter Jiang Cheng), “Violin” is a little-man-triumphs tale that’s a modest but thorough delight.
-Crowd-pleasing pic could parlay fest buzz into specialized tube and home-format sales, with some arthouse distribution in select territories possible.
+First production completed by Shanghai-based shingle DC Pictures (and first bigscreen feature for helmer/cowriter Jiang Cheng), “Violin” is a little-man-triumphs tale that’s a modest but thorough delight.
+Sweet-natured, crowd-pleasing pic could parlay fest buzz into specialized tube and home-format sales, with some arthouse distribution in select territories possible.